JoelClingempeel/ExecutiveControl/README.md

 * AHA! an ‘Artificial Hippocampal Algorithm’ for Episodic Machine Learning (Kowaldo, Ahmed, Rawlinson)
     - https://arxiv.org/pdf/1909.10340.pdf
     - This paper builds a neural network inspired by the hippocampus.
 The goal of this project can be viewed as creating an analog for the cortex / basal ganglia.

+## Future Directions

+* Use a fancier network for each stripe.
+    - Of particular interest would be the RSM (recurrent sparse memory) networks (https://arxiv.org/pdf/1905.11589.pdf) which would allow each stripe to model entire sequences.
+It is believed that macrocolumns in the neocortex play a similar role.
+    - Using capsule networks (https://arxiv.org/pdf/1710.09829.pdf) would also be quite interesting.
+* Test network against fancier tasks.
+    - A great example would be the Clevr dataset (https://cs.stanford.edu/people/jcjohns/clevr/) for answering questions about pictures of arrangements of three dimensional objects.
+* Sync with the architecture from the aha hippocampus paper above to allow for few shot learning.
+    - This should roughly correspond to the `complementary learning system` theory discussed in the neuroscience literature where the hippocampus acts as a short-term memory cache, and while it eventually loses each memory, those accessed often will be learned by the (much slower) learning rules of the cortex.
+Thereby the hippocampus allows one to hold onto important memories long enough the long term learning rules of the cortex to take effect.
+This is very roughly analogous to the memory hierarchy in computer science.